pstoute/clean-testimonials/readme.txt

 5. Example use of the [testimonial-submission-form] shortcode.
 This shortcode will turn this page into a Testimonial submission page for your users

 == Changelog ==

+= 1.5.1 =
+* Added translation support.
+* Multiple categories can now be passed in a shortcode.
+EG, [testimonials category="34,87,33" per_page="25"].
+* Added a one donation donation/rating request.
+Enjoying this free plugin?
+Please show some one time love!
+* Updated PayPal donation address in readme

 = 1.5 =
 * Added ct_pre_render_testimonial, ct_render_testimonial and ct_after_render_testimonial hooks.
 * ct_pre_render_testimonial is a filter which allows a developer to completely override how a testimonial looks.